InstructIE: A Bilingual Instruction-based Information Extraction Dataset: Conclusion

 \subsubsection{Limitations}

 While the {\ours} dataset offers new opportunities for research in the construction of knowledge graphs from text, we also acknowledge several limitations of our study: Firstly, we only consider versions in two languages, Chinese and English, excluding other languages.
 Secondly, the dataset covers only 12 domains such as people, organizations, and works, without extending to more domains.
 Finally, although we have integrated LLMs to supplement the missing triples and natural language inference models to filter out hallucinatory triples, aiming to improve the quality of the distantly supervised labeled data, we still identify a certain amount of noise within the training set of {\ours}.
+Notably, we also found significant noise in crowd-sourced datasets like DuIE2.0 and FewRel.
+Furthermore, as highlighted in \cite{DBLP:conf/acl/WhitehouseVA0P23}, LLMs even when trained on noisy datasets, are capable of leveraging their robust capabilities to discover new triples that do not exist in {\ours}.